-Unit 'Personal Relationships':
+- Unit 'Personal

+- Relationships':

+- Special People in their lives who they love and can trust;

+- · Coping with various

+- social situations and

+- dilemmas;

+- The importance

-- Coping with various social situations and dilemmas; - The importance and saying sorry and forgiveness within relationships.
+- and saying sorry

+- and forgiveness within

+- relationships.

 Unit 'Keeping Safe':

 - The risks of being online;

 - The difference between good and bad secrets;

 - Teaching on physical boundaries.